Chef’s Stage Schedule

 Afrim’s media appearances include The Marilyn Denis Show, City TV’s Breakfast Television, CTV’s Your Morning, Food Network, and expert consulting for Top Chef Canada, MasterChef, Chopped Canada and more.
 Most recently, he was honoured as top 50 Most Influential People in Canadian Food by the Globe and Mail, July 2016, and named top 10 Most Influential People in the Food Industry by LCBO Food & Drink Magazine.

-Recipe: The Best of Canada- Cheese and Charcuterie
+Recipe: Cheese and Charcuterie

 INGREDIENTS:

-Wildwood | Ontario |
+| CHEESE: |

 Meat:

-Westfalian Ham | Ontario |
+| Iberico Ham | Spain |

 GARNISHE: